7 Remedies For Mosquito Bites In Children

 • Cellulitis: This condition is also a bacterial infection that spreads to the skin.
 Symptoms can include redness, pain, heat, swelling on the skin along with blisters or bruises (10).

 • Lymphangitis: This bacterial infection can spread to the lymph channels.
 The most common symptom is a red line on the skin that goes up the arm or leg.
-In some cases, the infection may spread into the bloodstream, causing sepsisiXA condition in which an infection starts a reaction in the body, causing multiple organ failure, difficulty breathing, fever, and confusion in more severe cases.
+In some cases, the infection may spread into the bloodstream, causing sepsisiA condition in which an infection starts a reaction in the body, causing multiple organ failure, difficulty breathing, fever, and confusion in more severe cases.

-Treatment for Mosquito Bites In Children
+Treatment For Mosquito Bites In Children

 Usually, a local reaction from mosquito bites resolve on their own within 10 days (1).
 In addition, if symptoms of anaphylaxis appear, seek immediate medical treatment.
 However, mosquito-borne diseases may require medical attention.